-My life in cars – Klaus Zyciora, Head of design, Volkswagen Group
+My Life & Cars – Klaus Zyciora, Head of design, Volkswagen Group

 From a young age he dreamt of designing cars.
 Now, as design chief at VW Group, Klaus Zyciora is living that dream

 'I’ve always been interested in cars, since I was a small child.
 I always played with cars; they were my favourite toys.
 As soon as I was able to wash cars I washed them, for small change.
 And of course I started drawing relatively early: cars, boats and planes – moveable objects have been the subject from the very beginning.

 Cars of all types were fascinating to me, and growing up I could recognise every car from a distance, and when they came closer I could say which model it was.
 So I could tell them apart already from a very young age: that one is a Mercedes, this is a BMW, American cars… all types were of great interest.
 Especially VWs, which were always part of the family garage.
 The route to Volkswagen was laid out by our family cars.

 My father was an architect, and I grew up with architecture and design; our household was small but well designed.
 We had a lot of Braun household stuff and we lived with art.
 My father always wanted me to become an architect, and I often went to building sites with him.
 When he was in talks with colleagues I’d sit at the table and they gave me pencils and paper, but I didn’t draw buildings, I’d draw cars!
 My dad always said, ‘Why are you doing that?
 Look around you.
 Draw some buildings!’

 This lasted for a long time.
 My father always said I should come into his office, work with the team, and that was his dream, but my dream was a different one.
 I was searching for the possibility to work in the car industry, designing cars.
 When I began, I came up with a portfolio that already had cars in it.
 Then I applied to the University of Art in Braunschweig, close to Wolfsburg [home of VW’s headquarters], hoping to get my foot in the door that way.